hbahadirsahin/nlp-experiments-in-pytorch/README.md

 In this title, I will save the previous updates for me and the visitors to keep track.

 ### January 2019

+#### 21-01-2019

+- All print-oriented logs are converted to logging library-based loggers.
+- `/config/config.logger` file is added as a logger configuration file.
+- README.md changes
+  - Table of contents added.
+  - Format changes (title revisions, section replacements, etc.).

 #### 20-01-2019